itsmegc/resume-analyzer-node/README.md

 - Paste or type a Job Description
 - Click **Analyze** to see:
   - 📊 Analysis Summary (Total Candidates, Average Score, Top Score, Above 70%)
-  - 🏆 Candidate Rankings (name, score, snippet)
+  - 🏆 Candidate Rankings (name, score %, raw score, key highlights)

+**Notes:**
+- Candidate names are now displayed correctly in the frontend.
+- Uploaded files are automatically deleted from the backend after analysis.
+- UI is improved for clarity and accessibility.

 ## Tech Stack